DBSEED1011/LLM-emotion-project/README.md

 ## Project Overview

 This project is a comprehensive research study on emotion analysis in Large Language Models (LLMs).
 Through multi-round experiments, the project explores LLM decision-making behavior under persona and emotion self-reporting conditions, conducting in-depth statistical analysis and model interpretability studies.
-To obtain the complete dataset, please contact the suthors for the download link and password.
+To obtain the complete dataset, please contact the authors for the download link and password.

 ---